jjaburke91/potato-flickr-feed/README.md

 ```
 This should build and run all the necessary dependencies.
 Happy to give an explanation as to what's going on in the grunt tasks if you wish.
 I frequently re-use tasks *wiredep* and *concat*, both save me a lot of time messing about with imports and / or concatenating files.

-Branch "*prod_build*" contains all the files required to execute the application if you don't wish to go through the build processes.
+Branch "*dependency_inclusion*" contains all the files required to execute the application if you don't wish to go through the build processes.

 ## Comments
 ### Using CSS Over JS For Listing Page Photo Information